lazarusA/CoherentNoise.jl/docs/src/tutorial.md

 ![](assets/tutorial/tutorial17.png)

-There are a couple other fractal types they we didn't go over, but feel free to experiment with them.
+There are a couple other fractal types that we didn't go over, but feel free to experiment with them.
 Their interface is the same as any other fractal type.

 ## Adding color